 - Interest rates – these will vary according to whether the ECA credit is a guarantee of commercial bank debt or a direct loan by the ECA itself and whether the loan is on a fixed or floating-rate basis.

 - Commitment fees – expressed as a percentage of the total loan or credit exposure charged to compensate the ECA for reserving or committing its funds or credit exposure to the relevant transaction for the requested tenor of the loan or support.

 - Exposure fees – expressed as a percentage assessed on each disbursement of the loan or credit exposure event, which compensates the ECA for the assessed risk associated with the transaction.
 Exposure fee calculation components will generally include consideration of the host country of the borrower, the nature of the transaction, the tenor of the loan or guarantee and other risk features of the proposed transaction.

-In addition, the OECD (discussed below) has established minimum premium benchmarks that act to constrain overall fee rates charged by ECAs, by establishing a floor for such fee rates that can only be derogated from in specified circumstances.
+In addition, the Organisation for Economic Co-operation and Development (OECD) (discussed below) has established minimum premium benchmarks that act to constrain overall fee rates charged by ECAs, by establishing a floor for such fee rates that can only be derogated from in specified circumstances.